chriskrycho/v4.chriskrycho.com/2019/a-healthier-calendar.txt

 </aside>

 This week was the tipping point for me.
 I’ve had multiple meetings every single day, and *no* sustained blocks for working except in the early morning before any colleagues were working.
 My progress on a feature I’m implementing has been predictably slow as a result.
 While many of the meetings I have had were somewhat or even *very* valuable, many others were in the dread urgent-but-not-important bucket.
+Even for relatively straightforward programming tasks, half-hour blocks with meetings in between just won’t do it.[^pomodoro]

 My solution is one I’ve employed before when similarly starting to get over-busy: *book myself*.[^booking] People check my calendar to see when I’m available for meetings, so I have simply blocked out large stretches of my time under the heading Getting Things Done.
 I left open a few hours each day for people to book meetings with me—remember: it’s part of my job to help others, too!—and of course I have recurring team and project meetings.
 But outside of those, I now have time allocated to do the hard technical work I was hired to do.